aaron-ha/rshell/README.md

 ## Summary and Requirements
 This is a c++ program that acts as a BASH Shell.
-It has the capability to execute all bash commands found in bin so it cannot do commands such as ```cd```.
+It has the capability to execute all bash commands found in bin as well as `cd`.
 It also has the capabilty of handling mutliple commands using the BASH connectors ```||```, ```&&``` and ```;```.
 If the user enters `#` it will act as a comment and everything after it will be ignored.
 These connectors will determing if the command is executed based off of the previous commands success.
 The program will exit when the user hits "exit".
 The added functionality includes precedence and testing of directories and files.
 The last added functionality adds the `cd` command.
 This includes `cd` which will take you to the home directory, `cd -`